rileymat/ski-free/README.md

 *** Known Bugs ***
  * When moving up if the skiier crashes into an obstacle, the skiier will recover above the obstacle.
+ * The skiier jumps further in case where the skier is going at a diagnal.

 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If